florianjuengermann/CubeSATSim/README.md

 ![3D magnetic field](https://raw.githubusercontent.com/ff17x3/CubeSATSim/master/images/BField.png "3D magnetic field")
 The magnetic flux density vector is calculated by using the the formula from [this reference]( https://en.wikipedia.org/wiki/Magnetic_dipole#External_magnetic_field_produced_by_a_magnetic_dipole_moment).
 Thus far it is not finally clear if this model is accurate enough and especially if the "horizontal scale" of the field matches the earth's one.

+# The Sensors and the Interface
+Currently we have not implemented any virtual sensors and just feed the [control algorithm](https://github.com/ff17x3/CubeSATSim#the-control-algorithm) the information (angular velocity, magnetic field strength etc.) straightly from the simulation.
+In the future we plan to add noise and offset values to the sensor data in order to recreate a simulation closer to the real world.

+Moreover the voltages which the control algorithm calculates are currently directly transformed to currents through the coils.
+Later we will implement a more accurate behavior, regarding effects like self-induction.

 # The Control Algorithm